orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.concurrentTxMaxAutoRetry

-Maximum retries the transaction coordinator can execute a transaction automatically if records are locked.
-Minimum is 1 (no retry).
+Maximum attempts the transaction coordinator should execute a transaction automatically, if records are locked.
+(Minimum is 1 = no attempts).

 ```
 Setting name...: distributed.concurrentTxMaxAutoRetry